jaxio/celerio-angular-quickstart/README.md

 ## 2: Edit pom.xml

-You need to edit the [pom.xml](https://github.com/jaxio/celerio-angular-quickstart/blob/master/pom.xml) and change the jdbc settings in order for Celerio to connect to your database and extract its metadata.
+You need to edit the [pom.xml](https://github.com/jaxio/celerio-angular-quickstart/blob/master/pom.xml) and change the JDBC settings in order for Celerio to connect to your database and extract its metadata and for you application to access the database.
 Search for `CHANGE THE PROPERTIES BELOW TO USE YOUR OWN DATABASE`.

 Since you don't need to create the database, there is no need to activate the `db` profile.